oci-landing-zones/terraform-oci-modules-iam/dynamic-groups/examples/vision/README.md

-# OCI Dynamic Groups Module Example - Vision Dynamic Groups
+# OCI Landing Zones Dynamic Groups Module Example - Vision Dynamic Groups

 ## Introduction

 This example shows how to deploy Identity and Access Management (IAM) dynamic groups in Oracle Cloud Infrastructure (OCI) for a hypothetical Vision entity.
-The dynamic groups are the same deployed by [CIS Landing Zone Quick Start](https://github.com/oracle-quickstart/oci-cis-landingzone-quickstart).
+The dynamic groups are the same deployed by [OCI Base Landing Zone](https://github.com/oracle-oci-landing-zones/oci-base-landing-zone).

 It creates the following dynamic groups as shown in the picture below: